Insiteo/android-v4/getting_ready.md

-# Getting Started with Insiteo iOS SDK
+# Getting Started with Insiteo Android SDK

 This is a guide to help developers get up to speed with Insiteo SDK.
 It will present all basic steps to initialize and interact properly with the SDK.